Galette is a term used in French cuisine to designate various types of flat round or freeform crusty cakes.

 - 2 tbsp of raw sugar (turbinado) + additional 2 tbsp of sugar for the filling, or to taste

 - a drizzle of Brazilian Acacia – Angico honey

 - vanilla ice cream for topping

-- couple of mint leaves
+- a couple of mint leaves

 - egg yolk for egg wash

 - In a large mixing bowl mix together flour with sugar.
 Cut the cold butter into small cubes.
-Add the butter into the flour and using your fingers mix it until you will get the pea sized crumbs.
+Add the butter into the flour and using your fingers mix it until you will get the pea-sized crumbs.
 Start adding cold water one tbsp at a time to make sure that you don’t add too much water because the dough will be too wet.
 As soon as you will get a nice, smooth but not wet texture, stop, make a ball and wrap it with the plastic wrap tightly.
-Refrigerate the dough for at least one hour but overnight is preferably.
+Refrigerate the dough for at least one hour but overnight is preferable.

 - When the dough is ready remove it from the refrigerator 20-30 minutes before baking.

 - Preheat the oven at 350F.
 Prepare the baking sheet and cover it with the parchment paper.

 - On a floured working surface roll the dough out into a circle and put the dough onto the prepared parchment paper.